bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ![The car out of the garage](/images/Car/Part5/ActuallyDrove.jpg)

+I would like to reiterate the process of getting the wheels to turn, in bullet point format:

+* The car came with a Curtis controller for golf cart motors
+* I install everything, nothing happens, because the controller was dead
+* I buy a new controller on eBay
+* This controller doesn't work, send it in for repair
+* Install the new controller, still doesn't work.
+* Turns out the motor is bad, somehow
+* Replace the brushes in the motor
+* Wire everything up again, _it still doesn't work_
+* Replace the main contactor, now I can at least hotwire the car
+* The forward/reverse contactor doesn't work, replace that too.
+* Now I can control the car with the throttle pedal!
+* The motor has zero torque.
+The motor is broken beyond repair.
+* After months of working on this, say fuck it

 From here, I had a few things to consider.
 The motor could be faulty, but fixable.
 Looking at the actual manual for the GE motor showed the 'clocking' - the positioning of the brushes along the commutator - could not be changed outside the factory.
-The windings were good, and I ran in the brushes to ensure good contact with the commutator.
-There was simply nothing I could do to fix the motor.
+I had assumed the windings were good, and on paper everything should have worked.
+But it didn't.
+It was time to say fuck it.

 This was the lowest point of the project.
 There was nothing I could do except replace the motor.
 And if I'm going to do that, I might as well go big.
 The car will now have an (HPEVs AC-12 motor)[https://www.thunderstruck-ev.com/ac-12-w-1234-5371-clone.html] from Thunderstruck Motors.
 The AC-12 motor -- (HPEVs link)[https://www.hpevs.com/ac--electric-motor-for-club-car-golf-cars-ac-12-07-51.htm] -- is a motor made for the golf cart industry, but on a scale that's a bit crazy.
 The stock motor in my comutacar was 6HP; the HPEVs motor will max out at about 36HP.
 This gives me a lot more torque for the San Francisco hills, and a few videos on Facebook lead me to believe the car will eventually do wheelies.
 The motor kit cost about $3k, but that also gets me a new motor controller.